Last updated on October 29, 2025

 How Much Does a Prerelease Cost?

-Prereleases cost anywhere from $25 to $40 on average with most of them being closer to $35.
-If your local store is charging more than that then you might want to consider looking elsewhere.
+Prereleases cost anywhere from $35-50 on average with the high end due to Universes Beyond.
+If your local store charges more than that then you might want to consider looking elsewhere.
 Some stores may charge more but include additional stuff beyond just the regular prerelease kit.
-One of the stores near me used to provide a themed playmat and metal token for prereleases and I ended up paying around $45 for my prereleases there.
+One of the stores near me used to provide a themed playmat and metal token for prereleases and I ended up paying around $15 extra for my prereleases there.

 How Long Does an MTG Prerelease Last?